intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 have been performed by the same entity and this practice is expected to continue; therefore this document dispenses with the distinction and refers only to the RPC.

+## IAB

+Under earlier versions of the RFC Editor Model, the IAB was responsible for oversight of the RFC Series and acted as a body for final conflict esolution regarding the Series.
+The IAB's uthority in these matters is described in the IAB's charter
+{{RFC2850}}.
+Under version 2 of the Model, the IAB delegated some of its authority to the RFC Series Oversight Committee (see below).
+Under version 3 of the Model, authority for policy definition resides with the RSWG as an independent venue for work by members of the community (with approval of policy proposals as the responsibility of the RSAB, representing the streams and the RSCE), whereas authority for policy implementation ultimately resides with the IETF LLC.

 ## RFC Series Oversight Committee (RSOC)